RNAcentral/rnacentral-sequence-search/README.md

 `pushd ansible; ansible-playbook -i hosts ...`

+#### How to create a load balancer and do blue-green release

+1. pushd terraform_load_balancer; terraform apply; popd

+2. pushd ansible_load_balaner; ansible-playbook -i hosts --private-key=..terraform_load_balancer/load_balancer_rsa load_balancer.yml; popd;

+The load balancer is an nginx server that proxies http requests to the currently selected producer machine's 8002 port.
+If you want to configure the ip and port of producer machine, go to load_balancer.yml playbook and change the `nginx_backend_ip` and `nginx_backend_port` variables.

+If you want to seriously modify the nginx configuration, go to `ansible_load_balancer/roles/ansible_load_balancer/templates/upstream.conf.js` and modify it.

 ## "Sources of inspiration"

 Code in this repository is based on the following projects by other folks (kudos to them):